KM Malta Airlines: Launch of KM Malta Airlines

-During a press conference in October 2023, Robert Abela, the prime minister of Malta, stated that the newly recapitalized KM Malta Airlines would retain Air Malta’s current fleet of eight Airbus A320 aircraft, even though the European Union initially wanted a reduction.
-Its initial route map included flights to 17 airports in 15 key European cities from Malta: Amsterdam (AMS), Berlin (BER), Brussels (BRU), Catania (CTA), Dusseldorf (DUS), London (LGW & LHR), Lyon (LYS), Madrid (MAD), Milan (LIN), Munich (MUC), Paris (CDG & ORY), Prague (PRG), Rome (FCO), Vienna (VIE), and Zurich (ZRH).
+During a press conference in October 2023, Robert Abela, the prime minister of Malta, stated that the newly recapitalized KM Malta Airlines would retain Air Malta's current fleet of eight Airbus A320 aircraft, even though the European Union initially wanted a reduction.
+Its initial route map included flights to 17+ airports in 15 key European cities from Malta: Amsterdam (AMS), Berlin (BER), Brussels (BRU), Catania (CTA), Düsseldorf (DUS), London (LGW & LHR), Lyon (LYS), Madrid (MAD), Milan (LIN), Munich (MUC), Paris (CDG and ORY), Prague (PRG), Rome (FCO), Vienna (VIE), and Zurich (ZRH).
 Air Malta operated to 37 destinations as recently as 2019.

 It was also announced that the new airline will employ approximately 390 employees and will eventually phase out the early retirement schemes of Air Malta within the next four years.
 Refunds were offered starting 1 November 2023 for those with booked Air Malta flights beyond 30 March.
 Booking for flights with the new airline after March 31 went on sale on 1 December 2023.
 Those who accumulated air miles could be paid starting February 2024.

 While the airline plans to eventually fly under Air Malta branding, the government was unable to fulfill its pledge that it would be able to do so at launch with the procurement process yet to be launched when the airline began flying.
 The new airline would be able to rent the Air Malta branding from the government after a competitive process so its aircraft could fly under the Air Malta brand and the aircraft livery would continue to incorporate the Maltese Cross.
 Malta's finance minister, Clyde Caruana, announced that when the new airline is financially stable and making a profit, the government will begin the process of looking into partially privatizing the airline with the government remaining as majority shareholder.

 On the day KM Malta Airlines launched, Illum reported that applicants for cabin crew positions were no longer required to be fluent in Maltese.
 This sparked outrage from the Nationalist Party and other politicians.
 Prime Minister Robert Abela was asked about this controversy during a press conference and stated that he expects cabin crew to speak Maltese and that it would be added as a prerequisite.

 Destinations

-As of November 2024, KM Malta Airlines flies to the following destinations:
+As of February 2026, KM Malta Airlines flies to the following destinations: